Abacus Institute of Engineering and Management

 The Abacus Institute of Engineering and Management or AIEM is an undergraduate engineering college in West Bengal, India.
 It was established in 2008 under a joint venture of JIS and Techno India Group.
 The college is affiliated with Maulana Abul Kalam Azad University of Technology and all the programmes are approved by the All India Council for Technical Education.

 The campus is located at Natungram, Magra, Hooghly.

-Five Btech courses and three diploma courses are offered.
+Five Btech courses and four diploma courses are offered.